The selection is rather abundant these days. The better known ones are:

 - currently no option to make the headset wireless

-If cons win, click here.
+If cons are not acceptable, click here.
 Otherwise please read on.

 - hardware adjustment to IPD

 Software adjustment for other WMRs has an upper limit of 67 mm.

 - quality headphones and microphone integrated with the headset